theaayushdev/BhrastaBusters/README.md

-## BhrastaBusters
+# BhrastaBusters
-BhrastaBuster is an anonymous corruption reporting tool that allows users to securely submit reports with descriptions, images/videos, and department details.
+BhrastaBuster is an anonymous corruption reporting tool app that allows users to securely submit reports with descriptions, images/videos, and department details.
 Reports are analyzed for credibility using a machine learning model, and admins can monitor, update, and export reports via a dashboard.